Lounge music: In film

-In the 1980 film The Blues Brothers, five members of the defunct Blues Brothers have formed a lounge act, "Murph and the Magictones," and are found performing latin-esque music at a Holiday Inn.
-When the band takes a break to speak with Jake and his brother Elwood, Murph switches on a Muzak version of "Just the Way You Are," performed by Billy Joel, a former lounge musician himself.
-Later, when Jake and Elwood are in an elevator, Jobim's "The Girl from Ipanema" is heard on Muzak.
+In the 1980 film The Blues Brothers, five members of the defunct Blues Brothers have formed a lounge act, Murph and the Magictones, and are found performing Latin-esque music at a Holiday Inn.
+When the band takes a break to speak with Jake and his brother Elwood, Murph switches on a Muzak version of "Just the Way You Are," originally performed by Billy Joel, a former lounge musician himself.
+Later, when Jake and Elwood are in an elevator, Jobim's "The Girl from Ipanema" (an archetypical elevator music tune) is heard.

 The 1989 film The Fabulous Baker Boys starred Jeff Bridges, Beau Bridges, and Michelle Pfeiffer as a successful lounge act.

 Comedy

-Andy Kaufman created a character called Tony Clifton.
+Andy Kaufman created a character called Tony Clifton, a lounge singer.
 A parody of show biz entitlement and excess, Clifton is untalented, lazy (often not bothering to remember the words to the songs), and abusive to his audiences.

 Bill Murray also portrayed a particularly bad lounge singer on Saturday Night Live, Nick The Lounge Singer, best known for providing his own lyrics to the John Williams theme from Star Wars and performing an over-the-top version of the Morris Albert hit "Feelings".
 Later on SNL, Will Ferrell and Ana Gasteyer portrayed a goofy married duo of lounge-style musicians, but in unlikely venues such as high school dances.
 Part of the humor derived from the incongruous application of their "nerdy" and outdated style to performances of current pop-music hits.
 British comedians Mel Smith and Griff Rhys Jones appeared as a cheesy keyboard and bass duo during the end credits of one series of their long-running sketch show.

 Richard Cheese and the Lounge Kittens perform lounge-style arrangements of recent popular songs for comedic effect.